Durango residents evacuate as Colorado wildfire rages

 Temperatures in the area were still high, Mackensen said, adding the forecast for Sunday shows a 50% chance of thunderstorms.
 It should help, he said, but "being that they are thunderstorms, they could cause another fire."

-And a massive fire in Colfax County, New Mexico, had grown to 16,354 acres as of Friday night, according to New Mexico Fire Information.
+And a massive fire in Colfax County, New Mexico, had grown to 27,290 acres by Saturday morning and was 0% contained, according to InciWeb, a US government-operated multiagency fire response site.
+Nearly 450 personnel were battling that fire.

-A mandatory evacuation order was in place for the town of Cimarron, where 296 structures were threatened by the blaze, called the Ute Park Fire.
-By Friday, it had destroyed 14 outbuildings.
+A mandatory evacuation order was in place for the town of Cimarron, where 296 structures were threatened by the blaze, called the Ute Park Fire, according to an update on InciWeb.
+The fire has destroyed about 14 outbuildings.